Squadron Leader W.G.(Bill) Drinkell,D.F.C.,A.F.C., Rtd.

 Finally he flew the Catalina flying boat with an eventual "flying boat" posting.
 He then had to do a Reconnaissance Course at Prince Edward Island, Canada, where, on 26th April 1943 he was awarded his wings.

-He was then posted back to England, expecting to be posted to a boat squadron, however, with Bomber Command suffering heavy bomber crew losses, he was posted into bombers.
+He was then posted back to England, expecting to be posted to a flying boat squadron, however, with Bomber Command suffering heavy bomber crew losses, he was posted into bombers.

 Active service with 50 squadron.